MicrosoftDocs/win32/desktop-src/direct3d12/reporthit-function.md

 ---
-Description: Called by an intersection shader to report a ray intersection. ms.assetid:
+description: Called by an intersection shader to report a ray intersection. ms.assetid:
 title: ReportHit function
 ms.localizationpriority: low